Many of our stores and restaurants are now open. Our public spaces are also open for you to enjoy.

 Is PlayKX playgroup operating?
 Not at this time.
 They will be back soon, and in the meantime, you can join them for play sessions on Zoom.

-Are the leisure facilities and cinema open?
-The leisure facilities, gyms and cinema remain closed at this time.
+Are the leisure facilities open?
+The leisure facilities and gyms remain closed at this time.
 We are planning to introduce a space for open-air exercise soon.

 Are the lifts operating?
 Yes, the lifts are available in Coal Drops Yard.
 Use is limited to one person/family group at a time.
 The lifts will be cleaned regularly.
 Please adhere to any instructions.

 What are the new social distancing guidelines?
 On June 23rd, Government announced a relaxation to the 2-metre distancing guidance, with the introduction of the ‘one metre plus’ advice.
 This means that where it is not possible to maintain a 2-metre distance, the ‘one metre plus’ advice should be followed.
 2 metres continues to be the recommended distancing and should be followed wherever possible.
 Across the King’s Cross Estate we will continue to promote and encourage 2-metre distancing.
 You can read the full government advice here.